H.R.5038 - Farm Workforce Modernization Act of 2019116th Congress (2019-2020) |

 This bill contains provisions related to alien farmworkers, including provisions establishing a certified agricultural worker (CAW) status and changing the H-2A temporary worker program.

-The Department of Homeland Security (DHS) may grant CAW status to an applying alien who (1) performed at least 1,035 hours of agricultural labor during the two-year period prior to October 30, 2019, (2) was inadmissible or deportable on that date, and (3) has been continuously present in the United States from that date until receiving CAW status.
+The Department of Homeland Security (DHS) may grant CAW status to an applying alien who (1) performed at least 1,035 hours of agricultural labor during the two-year period prior to November 12, 2019, (2) on that date was inadmissible, deportable, or under a grant of deferred enforced departure or temporary protected status, and (3) has been continuously present in the United States from that date until receiving CAW status.
 The bill imposes additional crime-related inadmissibility grounds on CAW applicants and makes some other grounds inapplicable.

 CAW status shall be valid for 5.5 years and may be extended.
 DHS may grant dependent status to the spouse or children of a principal alien.